hduba/MDF/README.md

 # Multi-Resolution Data Fusion (MDF)
-ReadMe last updated on June 15th, 2021
+ReadMe last updated on October 15th, 2021

+This is a fork of the original Multi-Resolution Data Fusion (MDF) (@emmajreid/MDF) dedicated to adding demo compatability for a DNA sample.

 ![](images/updatedconops.png)